CICE-Consortium/CICE/README.md

 ## More information

 "Quick Start" instructions are available in [README_v6](https://github.com/CICE-Consortium/CICE/blob/master/README_v6), and instructions for setting up standard tests (e.g. regression, restart) are in [README_test](https://github.com/CICE-Consortium/CICE/blob/master/README_v6).

+Detailed documentation of CICE can be found at: https://cice-consortium.github.io/CICE/

  [check this]   The wiki pages for each repository contain links to additional information, e.g.
 - complete documentation